ropensci/roweb3/content/blog/2023-04-03-cran-to-git/index.md

  1. Inspect the `URL` and `BugReports` field in the DESCRIPTION file to look for a github/gitlab/bitbucket/r-forge url.
 If the package can be found here, this is the preferred method.
  2. If this fails, but the maintainer has a GitHub account, we look for the package under this Github account.
 If the package is found and the version is equal or greater than the version on CRAN or Bioconductor, this is treated as the official source.
  3. Finally if the maintainer has a Github account, but we could not find the package there either, we add a copy of the package from [metacran](https://github.com/cran) in the universe of the maintainer.
-As explained earlier, for this set of packages we do not have upstream metadata, but we can still index the package content and maintainer information.
+As explained earlier, for this set of packages we do not have upstream metadata, so we can only index the package content and some maintainer information.

 This list of package URLs is updated every night and published in [crantogit](https://github.com/r-universe-org/cran-to-git/blob/master/crantogit.csv).
 Today's statistics are:

- - 10.805 CRAN/Bioc packages found at the Git url from the description (yay, you rule!)
+ - 10.805 CRAN/Bioc packages found at the Git url mentioned in the DESCRIPTION file (yay, you rule!)
- - 1.983 packages found under the maintainer's Github account
+ - 1.983 packages found under the maintainer's personal Github account
  - 4.613 packages ingested from the CRAN/Bioc mirror in the maintainer's universe

-Currently we do not process CRAN/Bioc packages that have no public Git source, and also the maintainer has no Github account, because we cannot assign an owner (and hence a r-universe subdomain).
+Currently we do not process CRAN/Bioc packages that have no public Git source, and also the maintainer has no Github account, because we cannot determine the owner (and hence r-universe subdomain).

 This is roughly how it works, but there are some caveats.
 For example, the scraper may not be able to find a package if it is stored in an unusual subdirectory within a Git repository.
 Also, CRAN has an unusual practice of unpredictably archiving and unarchiving packages.
 Therefore, packages that get archived on CRAN and are also not part of any other registry, still remain on r-universe for 2 months.